 - A. The Board hereby recognizes the Association as the sole and exclusive bargaining representative pursuant to Section 11 of Act 379 P.A., 1965 as amended for all regularly employed full time or part-time certified personnel under contract or on Board approved leave excluding the following: - 1.
 Substitute teachers, non-regularly employed part-time teachers, supervisory-administrative personnel, and supportive services staff: Secretaries, bus drivers, cooks, custodians, clerks and aides, and all others.
-Supervisory-administrative personnel includes superintendent, principals, and any other administrators as defined under PERA. - B. Regularly employed teaching personnel, hereinafter referred to as "teachers," shall include all classroom teachers, special education teachers, reading, art and music teachers, counselors and librarians, provided they are employed at least two (2) hours per day, five (5) days per week for a full semester. - C. All generic references to male employees shall include female employees in the bargaining unit.
+Supervisory-administrative personnel includes superintendent, principals, and any other administrators as defined under PERA. - B. Regularly employed teaching personnel, hereinafter referred to as "teachers," shall include all classroom Teachers and Guidance Counselors, provided they are employed at least two (2) hours per day, five (5) days per week for a full semester. - C. All generic references to male employees shall include female employees in the bargaining unit.